danrod96-new/esinergia-starter/docs/ABOUT.md

 default state, but add the customizations we need for our project.

-We had some projects where the `settings.php` file was appended too but the Kanopi approach now is to commit all changes as needed to `web/sites/default/settings.php` as that is a standard practice.
+We had some projects where the `settings.php` file was appended too but the standard practice now is to commit all changes as needed to `web/sites/default/settings.php`.

 ## Testing